 \subsection{Sound value iteration in Markov chains}

 Sound value iteration (SVI,~\cite{DBLP:conf/cav/QuatmannK18}) was introduced as an alternative to BVI that is faster while still providing guarantees on its precision.
-It computes for increasing $k$ the probability of reaching the target set $\targets$ within $k$ steps, denoted $\probability(\reach^{\leq k} \targets)$, and the probability to stay within the unknown set $\unknown$ during the first $k$ steps, denoted $\probability(\stay^{\leq k} \unknown)$ --- see Footnote~\ref{footnote:formalReachEtc} for the formal definitions of the operators $\reach^{\leq k}$ and $\stay^{\leq k}$.
-From these two sequences, it computes under- and over-approximations of the value utilizing three core ideas. \begin{itemize} \item The value can be split into the probability to reach the target set \emph{within $k$ steps} plus the probability to reach the target set \emph{in strictly more than $k$ steps}~\cite[Lem.
-1]{DBLP:conf/cav/QuatmannK18}.
+It computes for increasing $k$ the probability of reaching the target set $\targets$ within $k$ steps, denoted $\probability(\reach^{\leq k} \targets)$, and the probability to stay within the unknown set $\unknown$ during the first $k$ steps, denoted $\probability(\stay^{\leq k} \unknown)$.
+From these two sequences, it computes under- and over-approximations of the value utilizing three core ideas. \begin{itemize} \item The value can be split into the probability to reach the target set \emph{within $k$ steps} plus the probability to reach the target set \emph{in strictly more than $k$ steps}~\cite[Lemma 1]{DBLP:conf/cav/QuatmannK18}.
 The former $\probability(\reach^{\leq k} \targets)$ is directly computed by the algorithm; the latter is approximated using the next two ideas.

 \item Reaching the target set in strictly more than $k$ steps can be decomposed as follows: first a path has to stay in $\unknown$ for $k$ steps and afterwards reach the target.
 As we do not know which state in $\unknown$ is reached after the $k$ steps, we estimate its value using a lower bound $\glb_k$ or an upper bound $\gub_k$ on the value over \emph{all states in $\unknown$}.
-Formally, given such a bound $\glb_k$, the probability to reach in strictly more than $k$ steps can be under-approximated as $\probability(\stay^{\leq k} \unknown)\cdot\glb_k$; dually, it can be over-approximated as $\probability(\stay^{\leq k} \unknown)\cdot\gub_k$~\cite[Prop.
-1]{DBLP:conf/cav/QuatmannK18}.
+Formally, given such a bound $\glb_k$, the probability to reach in strictly more than $k$ steps can be under-approximated as $\probability(\stay^{\leq k} \unknown)\cdot\glb_k$; dually, it can be over-approximated as $\probability(\stay^{\leq k} \unknown)\cdot\gub_k$~\cite[Proposition 1]{DBLP:conf/cav/QuatmannK18}.